-(b) A state department or agency may not contract 4 5 for the purchase or lease of supplies from a vendor, contractor, or an affiliate of a vendor or contractor, unless 6 7 that vendor, contractor, and all of its affiliates that make 8 sales for delivery into Alabama or leases for use in Alabama 9 are properly registered, collecting, and remitting Alabama 10 state and local and use tax, or simplified sellers use tax, and lease tax, as provided for by Chapter 12, Article 4, and 11 Chapter 23, Articles 1, 2, and 4 of Title 40 or by any local 12 13 act or ordinance.
+(b) A state department or agency may not contract for the purchase or lease of supplies from a vendor, contractor, or an affiliate of a vendor or contractor, unless that vendor, contractor, and all of its affiliates that make sales for delivery into Alabama or leases for use in Alabama are properly registered, collecting, and remitting Alabama state and local and use tax, or simplified sellers use tax, and lease tax, as provided for by Article 4 of Chapter 12 of Title 40 and Articles 1, 2, and 4 of Chapter 23 of Title 40, or by any local act or ordinance.

-(c) Each vendor, contractor, or affiliate of a 14 15 vendor or contractor that is offered a contract to do business 16 with a state department or state agency shall be required to 17 certify that the vendor or affiliate is appropriately 18 registered to collect and remit sales and use tax, or 19 simplified sellers use tax and lease tax as required by this 20 section and submit to that state department or agency 21 certification required by the Alabama Department of Revenue.

-(d) Every bid submitted and contract executed by the state shall contain a certification by the bidder or contractor that the bidder or contractor is not barred from bidding for or entering into a contract under this section and that the bidder or contractor acknowledges that the

-1 contracting state agency may declare the contract void if the 2 certification completed is false.

-(e) Each vendor or contractor that sells or leases 3 supplies to a state department or agency, and each affiliate 4 5 of that vendor or contractor that makes sales for delivery into Alabama, shall be required to collect and remit the 6 7 Alabama sales and use tax, or simplified sellers use tax, or lease tax on all its sales and leases into the state.
-8
+- (c) Each vendor, contractor, or affiliate of a vendor or contractor that is offered a contract to do business with a state department or state agency shall be required to certify that the vendor or affiliate is appropriately registered to collect and remit sales and use tax, or simplified sellers use tax and lease tax as required by this section and submit to that state department or agency certification required by the Alabama Department of Revenue. - (d) Every bid submitted and contract executed by the state shall contain a certification by the bidder or contractor that the bidder or contractor is not barred from bidding for or entering into a contract under this section and that the bidder or contractor acknowledges that the contracting state agency may declare the contract void if the certification completed is false. - (e) Each vendor or contractor that sells or leases supplies to a state department or agency, and each affiliate of that vendor or contractor that makes sales for delivery into Alabama, shall be required to collect and remit the Alabama sales and use tax, or simplified sellers use tax, and lease tax on all its sales and leases into the state.

-10 (a) Subject to the limitations of subsection (b), any type of contract that will promote the best interests of 11 the state may be used under this article.
-12

-13 (b) (1) The use of a cost-plus-a-percentage-of-cost 14 contract is prohibited.

-15 (2) A cost-reimbursement contract may be used only when a determination is made in writing that either of the 16 17 following apply:

-18 a.
-The cost-reimbursement contract is likely to be 19 less costly to the state than any other type of contract.

-20 b.
-It is impracticable to obtain the supplies or 21 services required except under a cost-reimbursement contract.
-22 §41-4-144A.
+- (a) Subject to the limitations of subsection (b), any type of contract that will promote the best interests of the state may be used under this article. - (b) (1) The use of a cost-plus-a-percentage-of-cost contract is prohibited. - (2) A cost-reimbursement contract may be used only when a determination is made in writing that either of the following apply: - a.
+The cost-reimbursement contract is likely to be less costly to the state than any other type of contract. - b.
+It is impracticable to obtain the supplies or services required except under a cost-reimbursement contract.

-(a) Unless otherwise provided by law, a contract for 23 24 supplies or services may be entered into for any period of 25 time that is in the best interests of the state, so long as the terms of the contract and the conditions of renewal or 26 extension, if any, are included in the solicitation and funds 27 are available for the first fiscal year at the time of contracting.
+(a) Unless otherwise provided by law, a contract for supplies or services may be entered into for any period of time that is in the best interests of the state, so long as the terms of the contract and the conditions of renewal or extension, if any, are included in the solicitation and funds are available for the first fiscal year at the time of contracting.
 Payment and performance obligations for succeeding fiscal periods shall be subject to the availability and appropriation of funds.